-Elements An Ineffective School Leader A Developing School Leader An Accomplished School Leader An Exemplary School Leader 8a.
+Elemen An Ineffective School A Developing School An Accomplished An Exemplary School S Leader Leader School Leader Leader

+8a.
 Does not attempt to develop an approachable, accessible and welcoming environment to families and members of the community.
 Attempt to develop an approachable, accessible and welcoming environment to families and members of the community.
-Is approachable, accessible, and welcoming to families and members of the community.
+Are approachable, accessible, and welcoming to families and members of the community.
 Supports the development of all to be approachable, accessible, and welcoming to families and members of the community.
 8b.
 Does not create positive, collaborative, and productive relationships with families and the community for the benefit of students Attempt to develop positive, collaborative, and productive relationships with families and the community for the benefit of students.
-Creates and sustains positive, collaborative, and productive relationships with families and the community for the benefit of students.
+Create and sustain positive, collaborative, and productive relationships with families and the community for the benefit of students.
 Consistently create and sustain positive, collaborative, and productive relationships with families and the community for the benefit of students.
 8c.
 Fails to engage in communication with families and the community about the school, students, needs, problems, and accomplishments.
-Engages in limited and inconsistent communication with families and the community about the school, students, needs, problems, and accomplishments.
-Engages in regular and open two-way communication with families and the community about the school, students, needs, problems, and accomplishments.
-Continuously engages in open two-way communication with families and the community about the school, students, needs, problems, and accomplishments.
+Engage in limited and inconsistent communication with families and the community about the school, students, needs, problems, and accomplishments.
+Engage in regular and open two-way communication with families and the community about the school, students, needs, problems, and accomplishments.
+Continuously engage and open two-way communication with families and the community about the school, students, needs, problems, and accomplishments.
 8d.
 Lack of awareness to establish a presence in the community.
-Attempts to have a presence in the community.
-Maintains a presence in the community to understand its strengths and needs, develop productive relationships, and engage its resources for the school.
+Attempt to have a presence in the community.
+Maintain a presence in the community to understand its strengths and needs, develop productive relationships, and engage its resources for the school.
 Supports development of all stakeholders to understand its strengths and needs, develop productive relationships, and engage its resources for the school.
 8e.
 Fails to partner with families to support student learning in and out of the school.
-Establishes limited partnerships with families to support student learning in and out of school.
-Creates means for the school community to partner with families to support student learning in and out of school.
-Builds the capacity of others to create means for the school community to partner with families to support student learning in and out of school.
+Establish limited partnerships with families to support student learning in and out of school.
+Create means for the school community to partner with families to support student learning in and out of school.
+Build the capacity of others to create means for the school community to partner with families to support student learning in and out of school.
+8f.
+Does not understand, value, and employ the community's cultural, social, intellectual, and political resources to promote student Attempt to understand, value, and employ the community's cultural, social, intellectual, and political resources to promote student learning and school improvement.
+Understand, value, and employ the community's cultural, social, intellectual, and political resources to promote Build development of all to understand, value, and employ the community's cultural, social, intellectual, and political resources to